Is A Concrete Driveway The Right Choice For Your Home?

 These are all very important things to consider when it comes to a choosing a new driveway.

-Whether you call them concrete driveways or cement driveways… they’re both the same!
+Whether you call them concrete driveways or cement driveways… they’re both the same.

 How common are concrete driveways?
 The further South we travel in the United States, the more likely we see concrete driveways and/or paver driveways.
 The further North we travel in the United States, the more likely we see asphalt driveways.
 This is due to the limited amount of freeze and thaw cycles that occur in warmer regions.

-Unfortunately, concrete is not pliable like asphalt, therefore freeze and thaw cycles can crack and damage concrete fairly substantially over time if it’s not maintained properly.
+Unfortunately, concrete is not pliable like asphalt, therefore, freeze and thaw cycles can crack and damage concrete fairly substantially over time if it’s not maintained properly.
 Concrete is also prone to spalling from the use of salt and magnesium chloride de-icers.
 (See a video in our FAQ’s section about de-icers!)
 These de-icing materials are also used by local governments for winter road maintenance.
 As a vehicle drives on the roads, ice and snow builds up on the undercarriage.
-Then when the vehicle pulls into the driveway or garage and it falls from the car and melts, it then damages the concrete surface resulting in spalling, especially of the concrete driveway was not installed properly.
+Then when the vehicle pulls into the driveway or garage and it falls from the car and melts, it then damages the concrete surface resulting in spalling, especially if the concrete driveway was not installed properly.

 If you already own a concrete driveway and it’s beginning to show the signs of aging and exceptional deterioration, or has a tremendous amount of patching and repairs and looks patchy, blotchy and uninviting… removing and replacing it may be in order!
 This absolutely should be performed by a reputable concrete company that will do it right the first time by performing soil tests and determining if the sub-grade is suitable to re-install the concrete driveway on the existing soil.
 If not, the soil should be excavated and new base or structural material installed for a solid, long lasting driveway.

 All driveways age and deteriorate and become a use and safety hazard.
-The goal with any driveway should be to maximize the life of expectancy as much as possible before having to completely remove and replace it.
-This requires a solid plan with frequent maintenance of every 2 to 3 years!
+The goal with any driveway should be to maximize the life expectancy as much as possible before having to completely remove and replace it.
+This requires a solid plan with frequent maintenance of every 2 to 3 years.